benschoch/cssuglifier/README.md

 # grunt-cssuglifier

-> The best Grunt plugin ever.
+> This plugin minifies the CSS class names in a given CSS file.
+> Currently this is only working for

 ## Getting Started
 This plugin requires Grunt `~0.4.5`